 A grill made mostly of plastic will not last long if exposed to high heat and weather elements.
 The best gas grills use a combination of steel, stainless steel, and porcelain-coated cast iron to build strong and durable grills.
-When 2 burner gas grills are built out of thick gauge steel and using good materials do a better job at retaining heat which helps cooking food evenly and retains moisture inside the grill.
+When 2 burner gas grills are built out of thick gage steel and using good materials, they do a better job of retaining heat, which helps cook food evenly and retain moisture inside the grill.

-Pay close attention to build quality as most 2 burner gas grills are considered entry-level and some brands might use low-quality materials to save on costs.
-Most high-end stainless steel gas grills use 304 stainless steel and high-grade materials, but this also increases their price.
+Pay close attention to build quality, as most 2-burner gas grills are considered entry-level and some brands might use low-quality materials to save on costs.
+Most high-end stainless steel gas grills use 304 stainless steel and high-grade materials, which increases their price.
 Some grills will use a combination of plastic and other materials to reduce costs.

-Although using less quality materials in entry-level gas grills is not necessarily a bad thing, don’t expect the grill to last 30 years.
+Although using lower quality materials in entry-level gas grills is not necessarily a bad thing, don’t expect the grill to last 30 years.

 Types of Cooking Grates – Porcelain-Coated, Cast Iron, and Steel Grills Grates

 Porcelain-coated cast iron grill greats are durable and easy to clean.
 The porcelain helps prevent meat and other greases from sticking to the grates and makes it easier to clean when you are done grilling.

 Porcelain-coated grill grates can longer to heat up and be ready for a nice steak sear.

 Stainless Steel Grates

 Stainless steel has the advantage of heating up quickly, being rust-resistant as well as easy to clean.

 However, stainless steel chrome plated grill grates can crack, peel or chip over time, and food will stick.
 Once the chrome coating is damaged the grate can rust.
 Stainless steel grates can be very affordable and can reduce the price of a gas grill.